jintrone/ExperimentalDesignTutorial/03_experimental_design_data_collection.md

 **Points to remember**

-When you're setting up and documenting your experiment, it's crucial to provide detailed and clear information.
+When you're setting up and documenting your experiment, be sure to provide detailed and clear information.
 This ensures that someone else could accurately replicate your experiment based solely on your description.
 Here's how to ensure your experiment's materials and procedure meet these standards:

 ### Materials:
 - **List Format:** Start by listing all the materials you'll use in your experiment.
 This list should be clear and separate from your procedure to avoid confusion.